(888) 340-0089

 Introduction

-Starting a nonprofit is an inspiring step toward lasting impact—but the type of nonprofit you choose shapes how your organization operates.
-Most nonprofits recognized under 501(c)(3) fall into one of two categories: public charities or private foundations.
+Starting a nonprofit is an inspiring step toward lasting impact, but the type of nonprofit you choose shapes how your organization operates.
+Most organizations recognized under 501(c)(3) fall into one of two categories: public charities or private foundations.

 What Is a Public Charity?